Harness is categorized as:

-At Optimizely, we're on a mission to help people unlock their digital potential.
-With our leading digital experience platform (DXP), we equip teams with the tools and insights they need to create and optimize in new and novel ways.
+Optimizely is on a mission to help people unlock their digital potential with a digital experience platform (DXP) that equips teams with the tools and insights they need to create and optimize in new and novel ways.

 Optimizely is categorized as: